We believe in mutual aid

 We are a Public Benefit Corporation, which means that we focus on both profits and benefits for society.
 We incorporated as a PBC so our shareholders can make decisions based on social value as well as financial returns.

-We are also developing a revenue-sharing strategy in collaboration with our partners to ensure that refugees and the organizations that support them benefit from NeedsList as we profit financially.
+We are also developing a revenue-sharing strategy in collaboration with our partners to ensure that communities in crisis and the organizations that support them benefit from NeedsList as we profit financially.

 Prosper, not profit